 Maya Devi Temple enclosure

-This temple enclosed in white walls with a typical Buddhist stupa like formation on top houses the ruins of an ancient temple dedicated to Maya Devi.
+This temple enclosed in white walls with a typical Buddhist stupa-like formation on top houses the ruins of an ancient temple dedicated to Maya Devi.
 As you enter the temple you walk on a wooden walkway going around the ruins.
-You can see the large-sized bricks arranged in the small box like formations.
+You can see the large-sized bricks arranged in small box-like formations.
 I stood there for a long time but could not make out what the structure could be.
 It is not a hall, it is not a vihara or monastery – the rooms would be too small.
 It does not even look like a temple.
-I was not even sure if this is how it was found or is this how it has been reconstructed.
+I was not even sure if this is how it was found or if is this how it has been reconstructed.

 Most of these structural ruins date back to the Gupta period i.e. 5-6th CE.